Jaans/Voron-Printer-Mods/Bouncy-Mouse/Stage1.md

 ## Print settings
 - Nothing special.
 Using standard Voron part print settings should work fine.

-- STLs were used to create ABS prints in the photos.
+- ABS used in the photos, but I suppose PLA should work too as its not a high temperature environment.
+I prefer not to use PLA (which degrades over time) for anything structural.

 - Consider level of detail on buttons and changing colors for backlight to come through.
+I'll add some more key caps over time.

 <br/>